 David has a love of water sports, including sailing.
 When on dry land he enjoys trekking and travel.

-Denise has worked as part of the reception team at Knight Polson for ten years now.
+Denise has worked as part of the reception team at Knight Polson for fifteen years now.
 She loves meeting new people and thrives as the first point of contact for our clients.

 Denise has lived in Eastleigh all her life and likes that she is local to the community we help everyday.
 She enjoys spending time with her wife, son and two grandchildren and is also a bit of a dog lover – especially when it comes to boxers!